Which of the following processes takes place in the cytoplasm of ... | Channels for Pearson+

 1

-Recognize the significance of glycolysis: Glycolysis is the first step in cellular respiration, providing energy and intermediates for other metabolic pathways.
-It is crucial for cells to generate ATP quickly.

-Conclude that glycolysis is the correct answer: Based on the location and nature of the processes listed, glycolysis is the only process that takes place in the cytoplasm of eukaryotic cells.
+Conclude that glycolysis is the correct answer: Based on the location of each process, glycolysis is the only process from the list that takes place in the cytoplasm of eukaryotic cells.

 Watch next